thenomemac/josiaholson-dot-com/content/post/top-threes.md

 - Traverse City
 - Olympic Peninsula
-- Taking a sabbatical to work on my personal projects
+- Taking a sabbatical to work on my personal projects (I wish!)

-Python libraries you should be using:
+Python libraries you should be using but aren't:

 - tqdm
 - vyper-config